 Student Contribution Fee/Registration Fee

 All students registering for full time courses at Carlow College are required to pay the Student Contribution Fee.
-In September 2015, this fee will be €3000.
+This fee is currently €3000.

 If you have applied for a grant (SUSI) to cover the Student Contribution Fee you must send the Grant Approval letter or a copy of it to the Admissions Office.